sanger/traction-service/README.md

 To create a set of enzymes (needed for saphyr dummy runs): `bundle exec rails enzymes:create`

-To create the first set of tags (needed for pacbio dummy runs): `bundle exec rails tags:create:sequel_16_barcodes`
+To create the first set of tags (needed for pacbio and ont dummy runs): `bundle exec rails tags:create`

-To create 96 dummy tag sets with 96 unique tags each (takes a few minutes -- needed for ONT dummy runs): `bundle exec rails tags:create:dummy_sets_96`

 To create pacbio dummy runs: `bundle exec rails pacbio_runs:create`